-Home » The Blog » WordPress » 10 Starter Marketing Tips for Your New WordPress Website
+Home » Read & Learn » WordPress » 10 Starter Marketing Tips for Your New WordPress Website

 10 Starter Marketing Tips for Your New WordPress Website

 There are always new and inventive ways to promote your WordPress site or Blog.
-The key is to ensure you actively promote your website by doing these basic tasks consistently — from the start.
+The key is ensuring you actively promote your website by consistently performing these essential tasks.

-Here are the ten ways to promote your new website — along with links to some of my other posts that will allow you to delve deeper into each topic.
+Here are the ten ways to promote your new website and links to my other posts, allowing you to delve deeper into each topic.
 Once you’ve got the following activities down pat, you can move on to more aggressive and experimental ways to get attention or buzz.

 How to Promote Your New Website